Saik0s/Whisperboard/README.md

 - Automatic transcription of recorded audio using Whisper from OpenAI
 - Custom keyboard with a button to quickly access the app for recording and transcription
 - Ability to save and share your recordings
+- Experimental improver of transcription using GPT3 from OpenAI

 ## Future Plans

 - Split recorded audio into chunks separated by silence for on the fly transcription
-- Allow downloading different models for transcription
 - History of transcriptions
 - Organize recordings in folders
 - Watch app